uirlis/func-rust-wasi/cloudevents/README.md

 cargo wasi run # execute a binary.

-cargo wasi test # run your tests in wasm32-wasi.
+cargo wasi test # run your tests in wasm32-wasi. or cargo test --target wasm32-wasi -- --nocapture # If you want more verbose output

 cargo wasi bench # run your benchmarks in wasm32-wasi.
 ```